cmpprg/cmpprg/README.md

 ### Hi there 👋
 My name is Ryan Camp.
 I am currently working with [Astra Labs](https://www.withastra.org/) on the Aetheria project.
-I am learning Django, Django Rest Framework for this project.
+I am learned Django, Django Rest Framework for this project for the Backend.
+Also, took on the Front End using VueJs.
+As a team we are currently transitioning to using Dart / Flutter for mobile development.
 I love learning new tech and having conversations about its use.
 Please feel free to connect with me on LinkedIn: [Ryan Camp LinkedIn](https://www.linkedin.com/in/campprg/)